Blue Core Research

 Here are a few examples of information you cannot edit in a form but can change in a GET or POST request:

-For example, a hidden field can store an ID, and the application could use it to query the database. - Select fields – These are single-choice combo boxes or multiple-choice selections.
+• Select fields – These are single-choice combo boxes or multi-choice checkboxes.
 While the user can only select from the list of options, an attacker can send any value.

-For example, if you can only choose between two options that send a value of 0 or 1, an attacker can send the value of ‘0 or 1=1’. - Links – We often click on links, buttons, trees, images, and other components in web applications.
-These links frequently contain embedded values attackers can manipulate.
+For example, if you can only choose between two options that send a value of 0 or 1, an attacker can send the value of ‘0 or 1=1’.

-These non-trivial inputs tend to be more vulnerable and provide fertile ground for targeted attacks by experienced hackers.
+These non-trivial inputs tend to be more vulnerable and provide a fertile ground for targeted attacks by experienced hackers.

 Parameter Pollution (HPP)